2004 Hawaii Bowl: Game summary

 The 2004 Hawaii Bowl kicked off at 2:06 p.m.
 HST (8:06 p.m.
-EST) on December 24, 2004 in Honolulu, Hawaii.
+EST) on December 24, 2004, in Honolulu, Hawaii.
 The contest concluded at 6:12 p.m.
 HST, lasting a total of four hours and six minutes.
-Official attendance for the game was listed as 39,754, placing it at fifteenth highest in at dance for non-BCS bowls during the season.
+Official attendance for the game was listed as 39,754, placing it at fifteenth highest in attendance for non-BCS bowls during the season.
 It also set an attendance record for the Hawaii Bowl and currently stands as the third-highest attended game.
 At kickoff, the weather was cloudy with a temperature of approximately 75 degrees.
 The wind was from the northeast at 6 miles per hour (10 km/h).
 There was a possibility of rain throughout the game, although only a minimal amount of rainfall was recorded.

 First quarter

 UAB won the ceremonial pre-game coin toss to select first possession and deferred its option to the second half; Hawaii elected to receive the opening kick.
 The Warriors began the game's opening drive at their own 20-yard line after the opening kickoff was fielded in the end zone for a touchback.
 On the team's first two plays, Timmy Chang threw an incompletion and a short pass to running back West Keliikipi.
 On a short third down, a rush by Chang was stopped one yard shy of a first down, forcing Hawaii to punt.

 UAB started the scoring with a 51-yard touchdown strike from quarterback Darrell Hackney to wide receiver Roddy White.
 The extra point attempt was blocked, and UAB opened up a 6–0 lead.
 Hawaii came right back with a 74-yard touchdown pass from Timmy Chang to Jason Rivers to take a 7–6 lead.
 UAB's Dan Burks scored on a 4-yard touchdown run to make the score 13–7 UAB.
 However, the Warriors responded with a pair of touchdowns to take a 21–13 lead at the end of the first quarter.
 West Keliikipi scored first on a 4-yard run, and Chang threw a 29-yard pass to Gerald Welch for the second score.